Extinguish The Hell Fire

 Tape 1

 You continue to observe them.
 The khandha never tells you a good thing.
 It only has bad things and tells you only about that.
 It’s telling you about weariness, disenchantment and disgust.
-Continue to observe as— telling me as much as you can.
-You found out the not desirable things.
+Continue to observe them, saying, "Tell me as much as you can."
+You find out the things that are not desirable.
 It’ll tell you all the things you don’t like.
-The khandha will disappear if the true knowledge of truly not wanting arises.
+If the true knowledge of real "unwantedness" arises, khandha will disappear.
 Khandha is the truth of Dukkha that Dukkha disappears.
 At this place Dukkha disappears and only happiness will arise.
-Let the knowledge (ñāṇa) fix there, and don’t go and look for the anicca.
+Let the knowledge (ñāṇa) be fixed there, and do not go in search of impermanence (anicca).
 If one abandons diṭṭhi, hellfire and the furnace of hell disappear.
-If this did not happen and all these things (i.e., hell fire and wok) are waiting for you.
+If this did not happen and all these things (i.e., hellfire and hell cauldron) are waiting for you.
 (Sayadaw continued to talk about the practice in gist.)

 There are four Nibbānas.
 In regard to the first Nibbāna, related to the five khandhas you have the two kinds of not clear about them— not knowing anything about it; although knowing the Dhamma and without the practice.
-To one’s khandha as Me and for family members as Mine.
+Viewing one’s khandha as "Me" and family members as "Mine."
 None of them is right. you are looking at them with the eyes of the wrong view.
 These are wrong view of self (atta-diṭṭhi).
 With its existence, the doors to four painful existences (apāyas) are opened or not closed.
-Me/I is atta and the family members are Mine is attaniya.
-It’s clear that taṇhā can’t send one to apāya bhūmi and only wrong views can do it.
-This was evident by the female boss Visākhā.
+"Me/I" is atta, and "Mine" referring to family members is attaniya.
+It’s clear that taṇhā cannot send one to apāya bhūmi; only wrong views can do it.
+This was made evident by the female boss Visākhā.
 When seeing something the three dhammas of knowing consciousness (seeing), contact and feeling arise.
 These lead to craving, clinging and action.
 Beings come to the human world for collecting kammas to apāyas. (viññāṇa + phassa + vedanā) → taṇhā → upādāna → kamma → apāya jāti.
-Every-one not practicing vipassanā only comes here to collect kammas (mostly unwholesome ones).
+Everyone not practicing vipassanā comes here only to collect kamma (mostly unwholesome ones).
 If there are no teachers giving the methods or ways, then come here only collecting kammas (nearly the whole world population; only just a few Buddhists do the practice).
-It means prolonging the years of apāya existences.
+It means prolonging the duration of apāya existences.
 We have or must have burnt up all these kammas with fire because they are enemies.
-If they are ahead of you it becomes a great trouble.
+If they are ahead of you, it becomes great trouble.
 Even though it ceases and disappears, its power is leaving behind (in the mind processes carrying with it in the continuing saṁsāric journey).
 So we must do the work or practice of cutting off kammas (Sayadaw talked about the Dog-duty Ascetic discourse).

 Tape 2